Claremont Hotel & Spa: Transportation

 A transbay Key System railway line (eventually designated the "E" line) ran from the Transbay Terminal over the San Francisco–Oakland Bay Bridge nearly to the doors of the Claremont Hotel, terminating between the tennis courts that are now part of the Berkeley Tennis Club.
-Thus, Claremont Hotel guests not only had views of San Francisco, but could go there directly from the lobby steps.
-The Key System tracks were removed in 1958 along with the rest of the Key System, but the tennis courts are still separated by a path where the tracks used to be.
+Claremont Hotel guests not only had views of San Francisco, but could go there directly from the lobby steps.
+The Key System tracks were removed in 1958 along with the rest of the Key System.
 The Key System had constructed another large hotel near downtown Oakland, the Key Route Inn, which also had its own train service.

 Besides the direct rail connection, the Claremont Hotel was also convenient to vehicular traffic, as it was situated along the principal route over the Berkeley Hills via Claremont Canyon.
-In 1903, a small tunnel was excavated above Temescal Canyon (the next canyon southward), accessible by a new road dubbed Tunnel Road, which ran from the end of Ashby Avenue.
+In 1903, a small tunnel (the Inter County Tunnel) was excavated above Temescal Canyon (the next canyon southward), accessible by a new road dubbed Tunnel Road, which ran initially from the end of Russell Street but was subsequently re-routed to connect with Ashby Avenue.
 The same route later led to a newer, larger tunnel which opened in 1937 as the "Broadway Low Level Tunnel", later renamed the Caldecott Tunnel.
 The street address of the Claremont is still 41 Tunnel Road.
 Tunnel Road is a designated part of State Highway 13.